 Your diet and eye health

-A good diet can contribute to the health of your eyes, and making sure you consume a range of vitamins and minerals is key.
+A good diet can contribute to the health of your eyes, and making sure you consume a range of nutrients is key.

 Try to ensure you regularly eat oily fish such as salmon and mackerel, which contain omega 3 fatty acids that help the retina, and eggs, which contain zinc and vitamin A. You can boost your diet further by snacking on nutrient-rich almonds and berries too.